$d\mathbb{Z}$-cluster tilting subcategories of singularity categories: Gorenstein projectives

 \section{Gorenstein projectives}

 In this section we consider the subcategory of Gorenstein projective objects in $\cE$.
+These objects were first introduced in \cite{AB69} for modules over a noetherian ring.
 We refer to \cite{Che10} for a survey of the theory for Artin algebras, and to \cite{EJ00} for more general rings.

 Let $\cE$ be an exact category with enough projectives $\cP$.
 Recall that a long exact sequence

 of projective objects in $\cE$ is called \emphbf{totally acyclic} if the complex